olearyd3/InternetApplications/README.md

 # CSU44000 Internet Applications
-This contains my assignments for the Trinity College Dublin module Internet Applications.
+This contains my assignments for the Trinity College Dublin module Internet Applications completed using HTML, CSS and Vue.js.

 ## Assignment 1: